facebook/react-native-website/website/blog/2023-06-21-package-exports-support.md

 ## For app developers

-Package Exports can be enabled today, experimentally.
+Package Exports can be enabled today, in beta.

 - Imports against packages that depend on Package Exports features (such as [**Firebase**](https://www.npmjs.com/package/firebase) and [**Storybook**](https://www.npmjs.com/search?q=%40storybook)) should now work as designed.
 - React Native for Web projects using Metro will now be able to use the `"browser"` conditional export, removing the need for workarounds.